WHAT WE Do

 A 10-year-old boy waited outside the locked doors of a school breakfast program.
 The program was to start at 8:15 and the child stood outside at 7:15 in the dark, in the cold and alone.
 He explained he had not had any food on the weekend and was hungry.
 Could he please have some food?
 This child inspired the launch of the Food4Kids program.

 The reality of child hunger became clear through this experience.
 A steering committee was formed in November 2011 to determine the need and scope of developing a weekend feeding program for at-risk children within Hamilton and Halton.
+Our program is another way to support families who may also rely on other ways to access food such as food banks or community fridges.

 A program model was developed with a focus on 3 distinct areas: